 We support a wide range of collaborative research initiatives which position the human at the centre of measures to tackle complex societal challenges.
 We are committed to finding ways in which Arts and Humanities research insights can reach the people who need it most, be that policy makers, the public or enterprise.
-Projects such as Human+ (Enhancing Human Experience in Technological Innovation); Crises of Democracy and Shape-ID (Shaping Inter-disciplinary practices in Europe), showcase the pioneering scholarly, interdisciplinary and digital research approach we take here in Trinity, bringing in numerous high-profile national and international partnerships.
+Projects such as Human+ (Enhancing Human Experience in Technological Innovation); The Schuler Democracy Forum and Shape-ID (Shaping Inter-disciplinary practices in Europe), showcase the pioneering scholarly, interdisciplinary and digital research approach we take here in Trinity, bringing in numerous high-profile national and international partnerships.

 For the members of the public and alumni interested in joining fascinating discussions:

 We also run a major public humanities initiative, bringing the intellectual energy of Arts and Humanities research – and a human perspective -- to bear on the pressing social, cultural, legislative and technological issues of our time.
 Further to workshops, seminars and public lectures, (many of which are available to listen to here), our popular Behind the Headlines discussion series has gone from strength to strength.
 During Covid-19, we have extended the participation in these discussions enormously, reaching a wide international audience online, and creating new platforms, including our weekly Covid-19 Blog.
 International collaborations have flourished, as demonstrated in an important collaboration with Columbia’s Heyman Centre for the Humanities on ‘Rethinking Democracy in an Age of Pandemic.’
 For more on our public events, click here or sign up to our newsletter here.